TVR: The Griffith and 1965 collapse

 David Hives returned to the TVR factory in England on 1 September 1964.
 Immediately, he was put onto building the Griffith 400 Series, which involved a lot of work at MIRA (Motor Industry Research Association).
 It also required working with Armstrong Patents to source the springs and dampers, Janspeed for the exhaust systems, and Kenlowe for the twin fan radiators.
 After six Months of working on the 400 series, Hives handed the car over to Chris Laurence to finish off development work so that he could concentrate on the upcoming Trident project.

-The modern TVR logo was designed in 1964 by Bob Hallett and John Baillie.
+The original TVR logo was designed in 1964 by Bob Hallett and John Baillie.
+It was subsequently updated in 2018 as part of an updated corporate identity delivered by Forge Design Consultancy, "suitable for both digital and print media - to support their international relaunch."

 Reliability problems and customer complaints began to mount through 1964.
 In 1964, a dock strike in the US severely damaged Jack Griffith's ability to import cars.
 Griffith was then unable to meet his financial obligation to Ford, which stopped supplying drivetrain components.
 Ties with TVR were also then severed, and the already-struggling TVR was no longer able to continue.
 In September 1964, a director meeting was held at TVR, and it was announced that the company would be stopping production and closing the factory at Hoo Hill.
 TVR went into liquidation in November of that year.